You want smart political talk without the meltdowns?

 He followed Fauci.

-You were promoting the colour.
+You were promoting one leave.

 You were promoting vaccines.

-You even wore a mask in science.
+You even wore a mask in the sense.

-Why were you closing the case?
+Why were you closing?

-On the issue of the extreme exception that you highlight as it relates to the issue of later term abortion, it's almost always because of a fetal anomaly, the life of the mother.
+On the issue of the extreme exception that you highlight as it relates to the issue of later-term abortion, it's almost always because of a fetal anomaly, the life of the mother.

-And in those rare cases, I trust and answer your question, I trust the mother and her doctor to make that decision.
+I trust the mother and her doctor to make that decision.

-So in other words, I want to be clear on this.
+So, in other words, I want to be clear on this.

-I know where you guys are going, Sean.
+Should there be, I know where you guys are going, Sean.

-You're even unmasking with this whole issue.
+I'm masculine with this whole issue.

 If the mother's life is not in jeopardy.

-It is extreme, extreme exception.
+Extreme, extreme exception.

-People aren't going on and having abortions.
+People aren't going on and having abortion.

 Should it be illegal?